andrewhao/andrewhao.github.io/_posts/2020-08-17-product-owner-engineering-teams-part-3-project-drivers.md

 date: 2020-08-17 21:13 -0700
 comments: true
 categories:
+- The Product Owner Engineer
 - Product Management
 - Engineering
 ---

 <h2 class="intro">When individual empowerment is your radical idea, then you commit fully to it with the Engineer as Project Driver.
-All engineers, no matter their rank, are given the responsibility to take a project from start to finish and own the outcomes.</h2>
+All engineers, no matter their experience, are given the responsibility to take a project from start to finish and own the outcomes.</h2>

 In our [last installment, we saw how the Idea Backlog was a great tool]({% post_url 2020-06-23-product-owner-engineering-teams-part-2-the-idea-backlog %}) to generate new ideas.
 Now that we've got great, well-defined ideas with clear measurement metrics and juice opportunity sizes, how do we execute on this work with the team?